-- 1. Verify that the latest URCap is installed by tapping the triple bar icon in the upper right corner, selecting Settings, then tapping the System menu and the URCaps button in the navigation pane on the left - a.
+- 1. Verify that the latest URCap is installed from the Robot Setup menu, inside the URCaps tab - a.
 URCaps installation instructions are in the Installation section - b.
-Inside the URCaps menu, if you select the appropriate URCap file, you can see the current software version - c.
-The Gripper toolbar should appear if installed properly - 2.
+Inside the URCaps tab, if you select the appropriate URCap file, you can see the current software version - c.
+Gripper toolbar should appear if installed properly - 2.
 URCap is installed but Gripper cannot be controlled: - 1.
 If Gripper LED is not blue, follow the steps in the first section above - 2.
 If Gripper LED is blue, URCap is installed with the latest available version, contact support@robotiq.com